-Audi e-tron GT review - Reliability and safety
+Audi e-tron GT - Reliability and safety

-Like all cars in the Audi line-up the e-tron GT is covered by a three-year or 60,000-mile warranty.
-That’s fairly standard in the luxury car sector, but Audi also issues an eight-year or 100,000-mile warranty that guarantees battery performance - hopefully eliminating a major cause for concern amongst some potential electric car customers.
+Like all cars in the Audi line-up, the e-tron GT is covered by a three-year or 60,000-mile warranty.
+That’s fairly standard in the luxury car sector, lagging behind the three-year/unlimited mileage policies of BMW and Mercedes, or the five years of cover provided by Genesis.

 In this review

 - 1Audi e-tron GT reviewSpectacular looks and performance, plus contemporary EV tech, make the Audi e-tron GT one of the most desirable luxury saloons around